 In addition, technology has made pornography a constant feature of modern love – and a challenge to our desire to integrate our sexuality with other things we might care about, like tenderness, intelligence and dignity.

 We believe in removing some of the shame around sex, revealing that many desires belong to complex quests for intimacy.

-In our work on sexuality, we write books, make films, run classes – and run a pornography site at www.pornastherapy.com
+In our work on sexuality, we write books, make films, run classes and offer psychotherapy.

 One of the distinctive ideas of modern times is that we don’t expect work to be simply a drudgery that we have to undertake to survive.
 We have high expectations of this huge part of our lives.
 Ideally, we want work to be ‘meaningful’, which involves the belief that we are in some way either reducing the pain, or increasing the happiness of other humans.

 There seem to be three things that imbue work with meaning.
 Firstly, a meaningful job taps into the deepest, most sincere and talented parts of us.
 So different people will necessarily find different sorts of work meaningful, according to what is inside their deepest self.